jlcolbert/jlcolbert.github.io/content/pages/2 Metadata surrogates have more value than what they are surrogates of in a capitalist society.md

 ---
+alias:
+- 2/2 Metadata surrogates have more value than what they are surrogates of in a capitalist society
+title: 2 Metadata surrogates have more value than what they are surrogates of in a capitalist society
 date: 2022-05-25
 icon: 🔖
 category: Zettelkasten
-title: 2 Metadata surrogates have more value than what they are surrogates of in a capitalist society
 tags:
 categories: Zettelkasten
-lastMod: 2022-06-08
+lastMod: 2022-06-16
 ---
 In a capitalist society, governments and corporations construct surrogates of us from the data they mine.
 And in a capitalist society, that data surrogate is more "real" and has more value than we do because it makes them money.